MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-05-polls-flask-web-project-template.md

     REPOSITORY_NAME = environ.get('REPOSITORY_NAME', 'memory')
     ```

-- The `settings.py` code then initialize a `REPOSITORY_SETTINGS` object appropriately.
+1. The `settings.py` code then initializes a `REPOSITORY_SETTINGS` object.
 If you want to use Azure table store or Mondo DB, you must first initialize those data stores elsewhere, then set the necessary environment variables that tell the app how to connect to the store:

     ```python
     if REPOSITORY_NAME == 'azuretablestorage':